On the stability of multigraded Betti numbers and Hilbert functions: Introduction

 It is interesting to note how \cref{main-theorem} addresses the difficulty in the example of \cref{fig:Betti-matching}. \cref{main-theorem} also addresses a problem pointed out in \cite[Example~9.1]{botnan-lesnick}, which shows that there need not be a low cost matching between the indecomposable summands of two modules at small interleaving distance (see \cref{fig:Betti-matching-intervals}).

 Note that $\widehat{d_B}$, as defined in \cref{definition-dbhat}, is only a dissimilarity function, as it does not satisfy the triangle inequality, even when restricted to Betti signed barcodes of persistence modules---see \cref{possible-issue-example} and \cref{triangle-inequality-proof-for-bottleneck}.
-Nevertheless, in \cref{weak-universality-section}, we prove that $\widehat{d_B}$ is in fact universal, up to bi-Lipschitz equivalence, among all the stable and balanced dissimilarity functions on signed barcodes, in the following sense.
+Nevertheless, in \cref{weak-universality-section}, we prove that $\widehat{d_B}$ is in fact universal, up to bi-Lipschitz equivalence, among all the balanced dissimilarity functions on signed barcodes which are stable, that is, which provide a lower bound for the interleaving distance in the following sense.
 Recall that a \define{dissimilarity function} on a set $A$ is any symmetric function $A \times A \to [0,\infty]$ whose value is zero on every pair $(a,a)$ where $a\in A$.
 A dissimilarity function~$\widehat{d}$ on (finite) signed barcodes is \define{stable} if for all finitely presentable $M$ and $N$ we have